-Buck Melton's Political Ideologies and the Political Spectrum chart (below) illustrates how to organize political ideologies to clarify the relevant truth about human nature to guide us toward serving life with minimum work/cost/harm, to maximize universal wellbeing.
+Buck Melton's Economic-Political Ideologies Spectrum (below) illustrates how, in the realm of public policy, we can organize economic-political ideologies to clarify the relevant truth about human nature to guide us toward serving life with minimum work/cost/harm, to maximize universal wellbeing.

 The top of the chart represents anarchism, defined here as serving life with minimum work/cost/harm, to maximize universal wellbeing.
 The bottom of the chart represents fascism, defined here as serving life with maximum work/cost/harm.
 The far left and right points on the chart represent marxism and liberalism respectively, both waging intolerable levels of work/cost/harm.
 Given anarchism asserts that we thrive most by serving life with minimum work/cost/harm, it is clear that both marxism and liberalism are insufficient toward achieving the anarchian goal to maximize universal wellbeing.

 Here we define authoritarianism as the lack of anarchism.
 Fascism, marxism, and liberalism, and their blends, are all authoritarian.